givey/knowledge-base/_articles/projects/what-if-i-think-a-project-shouldnt-be-on-givey.md

 layout: article
 permalink: "/articles/projects/what-if-i-think-a-project-shouldnt-be-on-givey/"
 ---
 All users have to comply with our Terms & Conditions and those of any third party media sites form which they pull content from.
-You can see these in givey.com/terms.
+You can see these in <a href="https://www.givey.com/terms" target="_blank">givey.com/terms</a>.

 If you see something that you feel breaches these conditions, you will be able to report this using the '...' button under any images/videos/articles on Givey.
 Once you flag them these will be alerted to us to review.